Error Reference

 strict mode: custom MCP server 'my-server' with container must have network configurationCause: A containerized MCP server lacks network configuration when workflow is compiled with --strict flag.

-Solution: Add network configuration to the MCP server:
+Solution: Add network configuration with allowed domains to containerized MCP servers in strict mode.

 Repository Features Not Enabled for Safe Outputs